 Vik the house of a dormant volcano

 While heading to the town of Vik – the compulsory stop of probably every tourist that comes to Iceland, through the car windows we admire the Icelandic landscape of the Mýrdalssandur glacial outwash plain, but the closer we get to the town of Vik our surroundings become more and more volcanic.
 At this moment our thoughts go around the most dangerous volcano in Iceland – Katla that is due to erupt and it can happen at any moment.
-One can has impression that we humans rule on this planet and can transform its surface indefinitely, but in the places like Vik you realize that it is actually another way round.
+One can have an impression that we humans rule on this planet and can transform its surface indefinitely, but in places like Vik, you realize that it is actually another way around.

-Finally we made it to Vík, I always enjoy the moment when we drive on the hill and suddenly we see the familiar view of Icelandic houses scattered on the plain of Vík and it’s most recognizable landmark – charming Vikurkirkja church towering over Vík from the nearby hill.
-Sometimes in a gloomy days when the fogs come down to the valleys it seems as the church is floating on clouds.
+Finally, we made it to Vík, I always enjoy the moment when we drive on the hill and suddenly we see the familiar view of Icelandic houses scattered on the plain of Vík and it’s most recognizable landmark – charming Vikurkirkja church towering over Vík from the nearby hill.
+Sometimes in a gloomy day when the fogs come down to the valleys, it seems as the church is floating on clouds.

 The canyon & damaged vegetation

 As every year more and more visitors are arriving in Iceland the Icelandic hidden gems stop to be hidden.
 This is the case of Fjadrargljufur Canyon after Justin Bieber visited it and promoted all the forbidden things a tourist can even think of doing in this place – descending from designated paths, so nature could have at least a little chance to recover, taking a bath in the river etc.